lta-rs/lta-rs/README.md

 - Currently using `futures-preview = "0.3.0-alpha.17"` and `tokio = "0.1.22"`

 Version 0.3.0-async-preview-2 **[ Breaking Changes ]**
-- Re-exports to ensure computability
+- Re-exports to ensure compatibility (reqwest)
 - Removed `futures-preview = "0.3.0-alpha.17"`
 - Examples for all API, with the exception of `async`